 It’s good to be part of the whole.
 It’s bad to be unidentifiable from the rest of it.

-Queerness is more than sexuality and gender identity.
-Celebrate your multi-faceted self — your race, your ace, your kink, your non-monogamy.
+Queerness is more than sexuality and gender identity, and we are more than either or both.
+Celebrate your multi-faceted self — your race, your ace, your kink, your monogamy or non-monogamy.

 Queer lineage is long and winding.
 Learn it.
 Who was at the Compton Cafeteria Riots?
 What was the GLF?
 Who were the Salsa Soul Sisters?